hipponot/saga-soa/packages/core-api/TRPC_SERVER_README.md

-# TRPCAppRouter
+# TRPCServer

-The `TRPCAppRouter` class provides a centralized, injectable way to manage tRPC routers in the saga-soa framework.
+The `TRPCServer` class provides a centralized, injectable way to manage tRPC routers in the saga-soa framework.
 It solves the problem of multiple `initTRPC` calls by providing a single tRPC instance that can be shared across all sector routers.

 ## Key Features